 The client makes an authorization request to the Identity Broker's Token endpoint by passing the client\id and client\secret .
-The client\id and client\secret can be passed on in
+The client\id and client\secret can be passed on in two ways: as a basic authentication request header or as part of the parameters passed in the body of the request.

-The following HTTP request uses basic authentication with the client\id and client\secret, concatenated, encoded, and separated by a colon.
-The format is:
+The following HTTP request uses basic authentication with the client\id and client\secret, concatenated, and encoded.